 |Innate Immunity||Adaptive/Acquired Immunity|

-|Definition||Innate immunity is the inborn resistance against infections that an individual possesses right from the birth, due to his genetic or constitutional markup.||Acquired immunity is the resistance against infecting foreign substance that an individual acquires or adapts during the course of life.|
+|Definition||Innate immunity is the inborn resistance against infections that an individual possesses right from birth due to his genetic or constitutional markup.||Acquired immunity is the resistance to infecting foreign substances that an individual acquires or adapts during life.|

 |Origin||Prior exposure to the antigen is not required.
-It is present before the first exposure to microbial antigen.||Develops during lifetime following the antigenic exposure|
+It is present before the first exposure to microbial antigen.||Develops during the lifetime following the antigenic exposure|

-|Activity||Always present||Normally silent but triggers often exposure to pathogens|
+|Activity||Always present||Normally silent but triggers after exposure to pathogens|

 |Diversity||Diversity is limited; It is active only against a limited repertoire of antigens.||Adaptive immunity is more varied and involves specialized immune responses.|

-|Specificity||Non-specific, defends against any pathogen up on first exposure||Antigen specific-responds to specific pathogen on 2nd or latter exposure|
+|Specificity||Non-specific defends against any pathogen upon first exposure||Antigen specific-responds to specific pathogen on 2nd or latter exposure|

-|Functional against||General microbes (bacteria, fungi, parasites) etc, Chemical irritants, burns, tissue injury etc.||Microbes as well as non microbial substance called antigen|
+|Functional against||General microbes (bacteria, fungi, parasites), etc., Chemical irritants, burns, tissue injury, etc.||Microbes, as well as nonmicrobial substances, called antigens|

-|Response time||Immune response occurs in minutes||Takes days to generate immune response|
+|Response time||The immune response occurs in minutes||Takes days to generate an immune response|

-|Potency||It has a limited and lower potency||It has highly potent immune response|
+|Potency||It has a limited and lower potency||It has a highly potent immune response|

-|Target Antigens||Innate immunity develops against antigens that are shared by many microbes (called pathogens-associated molecular patterns).||Acquired immunity develops against antigens that are specific for each microbe.|
+|Target Antigens||Innate immunity develops against antigens that many microbes share (pathogens-associated molecular patterns, PAMPs).||Acquired immunity develops against antigens that are specific for each microbe.|

-|Host Cell Receptors||Host cell receptors of innate immunity (called pattern recognition receptors) are non-specific, e.g. Toll-like receptor||Host cell receptors are specific, e.g. T cell receptor and B cell immunoglobulin receptor.|
+|Host Cell Receptors||Host cell receptors of innate immunity (called pattern recognition receptors) are non-specific, e.g., Toll-like receptors.||Host cell receptors are specific, e.g., T cell receptor and B cell immunoglobulin receptor.|

 |Heritance||Innate immunity is inheritable||Passive acquired immunity is heritable from mother to neonates for a brief period after birth.|